istudyatuni/sea-battle/README.md

 *Server*

-To start elixir server, you need installed it.
+To start elixir server, you need installed Elixir

 After it, install dependencies:
 ```